The Individual Voluntary Arrangement (IVA) process involves several steps, one of which is a ‘creditors meeting’ or ‘meeting of creditors’.

 How does an IVA work?

+The IVA process can differ slightly but most providers follow the same basic set of steps.
 Here is a brief summary of what you can expect when you apply for an IVA:

-Talk to a money adviser
+Talk to a money advisor

 Find an Insolvency Practitioner